-The Lower Quarter Rotation Test measures rotational mobility of both the left and right lower extremities (this includes the hips, knees and ankles) in the reduced lateral motion (Slide or Hang Back) or Loss of Posture.
+The Lower Quarter Rotation Test measures rotational mobility of both the left and right lower extremities (this includes the hips, knees and ankles) in the downswing to determine if there may be an increased chance of excessive or reduced lateral motion (Slide or Hang Back) or Loss of Posture.

-When turning in the same direction as your downswing, you have limited rotation on the right (trail) lower extremity and normal rotation of your left (lea lower extremity.
-Any reduction in rotation on the right lower extremity can leac to an inability to rotate properly on the downswing without coming out of posture through impact.
+When turning in the same direction as your downswing, you have limited rotation on your left (lead) lower extremity and limited rotation on your right (trail) lower extremity.
+This limitation makes it more difficult to rotate and maintain a stable posture through impact.